-Scheme provisions Baseline of the forestry practice, according to the prescriptions of the forest district plan The implementation of final use is mandatory in the first year, The forest district plan has no provision for this.
+Scheme provisions Baseline of the forestry practice, according to the prescriptions of the forest district plan

+The implementation of final use is mandatory in the first year, The forest district plan has no provision for this.
 In the course of final use, those groups of tree species typical for that habitat shall be selected and left on a minimum of 5% of the area eligible for assistance.
 Only in case of clearcutting, but generally there is no obligation to leave trees up to 10% of the stand.
-The area of a group of trees shall be at least 300 sq. m, but not more than 2,500 sq. m.
+The number of trees of 20 cm elbow-height diameter comprising a group of trees has to be registered in the working log until the submission of the first payment claim.
 The forest district plan has no provision for this.
 The canopy closure of a group of trees shall be at least 60%.
 The forest district plan has no provision for this.
 The groups of trees shall be indicated in the area and a full assessment of the body of trees shall be prepared and recorded in a report The forest district plan has no provision for this.
 No logging or access may be allowed to the selected group of trees.
 That group of trees may also not be damaged by logging in neighboring areas.
+The crown level of the tree group must not contain agressively expanding non-indigenous tree species.
 The forest district plan has no provision for this.